slacgismo/docs-browser/docs/Defaults.md

 * `default_gethost`: This must be set the hosts URL for getting raw content (e.g., `raw.githubusercontent.com`)
 * `left_panel_width`: This can be changed to modify the width of the left frame.

+# Cookies

+If you have cookies enabled in your browser, then the last page you viewed will be the default for the next 24 hours.

 # See also
 * [[Deploy]]